Heather Mills: Media image

 In October 2006, Mills announced her intention to sue the Daily Mail, The Sun and the Evening Standard newspapers.
 All the newspapers said that their stories "were obtained by proper methods and in accordance with good journalistic practice".
 The Sun, which regularly refers to Mills as "Mucca" – a play on McCartney's nickname "Macca" – responded by asking her to "tick the boxes" on a series of allegations the newspaper had made, stating: "It is not clear what exactly she plans to sue us about".
 Underneath the questions, The Sun listed six allegations about her, with a blank box beside each of them.
 The words beside the boxes read: "Hooker, Liar, Porn Star, Fantasist, Trouble Maker, Shoplifter".

 Later that year, Mills told the BBC that she had received death threats, and on 17 December, police stated that a "non-specific threat" had been made to her safety.
 This led to more criticism that she was calling out the emergency services too often.
 Three months later, Chief Superintendent Kevin Moore of Sussex Police, said that Mills was running "the risk of being treated as the little boy who cried wolf", and added, "We do have to respond to a disproportionate high volume of calls from Heather Mills McCartney because of the situations she finds herself in, and this is regrettable as it takes officers away from other policing matters."
 Mills responded that the police had told her to contact them whenever she was being harassed.

-During a five-day trial in July 2007, it was revealed that Mills had been physically assaulted in Brighton, by Jay Kaycappa, a notorious paparazzo trying to photograph Mills while on shifts for a national newspaper and a regional press agency.
-Kaycappa, who had 132 previous criminal convictions (including perverting the course of justice, obtaining property by deception, driving offences and using ten aliases), was found guilty and sentenced to a 140-hour community order and ordered to pay Mills £100, plus £1,000 court costs.
+During a five-day trial in July 2007, it was revealed that Mills had been physically assaulted in Brighton by Jay Kaycappa, who had been trying to photograph Mills while on shifts for a national newspaper and a regional press agency.
+Kaycappa, who had 132 previous criminal convictions, was found guilty and sentenced to a 140-hour community order and ordered to pay Mills £100, plus £1,000 court costs.
 Kaycappa later won an appeal against the conviction after the Crown did not respond to the appeal because of difficulties in bringing witnesses to give evidence.

 During several interviews in October that year, Mills accused the media of giving her "worse press than a paedophile or a murderer".
-She also criticised the media over the treatment of Diana, Princess of Wales – who Mills described as having been "chased and killed" by paparazzi – and of Kate McCann.
+She also criticised the media over the treatment of Diana, Princess of Wales – whom Mills described as having been "chased and killed" by paparazzi – and of Kate McCann.
 Immediately before her giving these interviews, Phil Hall (a former News of the World editor) quit as her PR adviser.